-This privately-owned parcel is cooperatively managed by the Vaughn Homestead Foundation, the Gibson Family, the Kennebec Land Trust and local volunteers.
-Vaughn woods covers 166 acres, with a number of trails meandering through a mature hardwood forest, rambling across fields and crisscrossing Vaughn Brook on magnificent stone bridges.
-The piece de resistance, a large, arched granite bridge crosses a cascading Vaughn Brook just below the waterfall rushing down the face of an old granite block dam.
+This privately-owned parcel is cooperatively managed by the Vaughan Homestead Foundation, the Gibson Family, the Kennebec Land Trust and local volunteers.
+Vaughan woods covers 166 acres, with a number of trails meandering through a mature hardwood forest, rambling across fields and crisscrossing Vaughan Brook on magnificent stone bridges.
+The piece de resistance, a large, arched granite bridge crosses a cascading Vaughan Brook just below the waterfall rushing down the face of an old granite block dam.

 The Main Loop